The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 “I am always thinking about the temple.”

-They came through a village on the third day — a cluster of perhaps forty houses on a rise above a small river, with a new Shiva temple under construction at its northern edge.
+On the third day they came through a village — forty houses on a rise above a small river, a new Shiva temple under construction at its northern edge.

-Six men stood around the shikhara — which had risen to perhaps two-thirds of its intended height — in the posture of men who have been arguing about something for long enough that the argument has become the shape of the day.
-On a wooden platform above them, waiting to be set, was the Kalasha stone — the crowning disc that would complete the shikhara — and before anyone said a word, Bishu understood what was wrong.
+Six men stood around the shikhara — which had risen to two-thirds of its intended height — in the posture of men who have been arguing about something long enough that the argument has become the shape of the day.
+On a platform above them, waiting to be set, was the Kalasha stone — the crowning disc — and before anyone spoke, Bishu understood what was wrong.

 He set down his putli pole.